galenlim/hackthebox-htb-writeups/nest.md

 After looking through the results, it seems like there's more to look through this time, especially in the Data share.

 Let's mount the share, so that we can grep through its contents.
-(CIFS is a dialect of SMB.)
+(CIFS is a dialect of SMB so that's the file system type used for mounting SMB.)

 ```
 root@kali:/mnt# mount -t cifs -o username=TempUser //10.10.10.178/Data /mnt/Data